barkle2/Programming/HTML_final projectR.md

 ???
 KDI School of Public Policy and Management.
 (2020).
 A Study on the Re-designation of Key Partner Countries.
 Sejong: KDI School of Public Policy and Management.
 ???
 Kimura, Hidemi and Yasuyuki Todo.
 (2010).
 Is Foreign Aid a Vanguard of Foreign Direct Investment?
 A Gravity-Equation Approach.
 World Development 38(4): 482???497.
 ???
 Kim, sewon, Kim, jonsub & Lee, youngsub.
 (2013).
 A Study on Operating Key Partner Countries in Major Donor Countries.
 Sejong: KIEP
 ???
 Kim, Sugwoo, and Namgung, Heejin.
 (2016).
-The Political Economy on Selecting Korea¡¯s Key Partners.
+The Political Economy on Selecting KoreaÂ¡Â¯s Key Partners.
 Policy Information Study.
 19(1): 135-158.
 ???
 Kim, Youngwan.
 (2017).
 Analysis of the First South Korean Focus Countries of Official Development Assistance : Focusing on Foreign Direct Investment.
 Korea Policy, 51(1), 287-386.
 ???
 Kosack, Stephen and Jennifer Tobin.
 (2006).
 Funding Self-Sustaining Development: The Role of Aid, FDI and Government in Economic Success.
 International Organization.
 60(1): 205-243.
 ???
 Lee, Kyewoo, & Park, Gihoon.
 (2007).
 Evaluation of Korea's 20-year ODA.
 KDI Journal of Economic Policy, 29(2), 41-74.